utlive/HDRMAX/Readme.md

 The following papers are to be cited in the bibliography whenever the software is used as:

--Z. Shang, J. P. Ebenezer, A. C. Bovik, Y. Wu, H. Wei, and S. Sethu- raman, “Subjective assessment of high dynamic range videos under different ambient conditions,” in 2022 IEEE International Conference on Image Processing (ICIP), 2022
+-Z. Shang, J. P. Ebenezer, A. C. Bovik, Y. Wu, H. Wei, and S. Sethu- raman, "Subjective assessment of high dynamic range videos under different ambient conditions," in 2022 IEEE International Conference on Image Processing (ICIP), 2022

 -J. P. Ebenezer, Z. Shang, Y. Wu, H. Wei, S. Sethuraman and A. C. Bovik, "Making Video Quality Assessment Models Robust to Bit Depth," in IEEE Signal Processing Letters, vol. 30, pp. 488-492, 2023, doi: 10.1109/LSP.2023.3268602.

 -Z. Shang et al., "A Study of Subjective and Objective Quality Assessment of HDR Videos," in IEEE Transactions on Image Processing, vol. 33, pp. 42-57, 2024, doi: 10.1109/TIP.2023.3333217.

+-*J. P. Ebenezer, Z. Shang, Y. Wu, H. Wei, S. Sethuraman and A. C. Bovik, "HDR-ChipQA: No-reference quality assessment on High Dynamic Range videos," Signal Processing: Image Communication, vol. 129, pp. 117191, 2024, doi: 10.1016/j.image.2024.117191.

 -----------COPYRIGHT NOTICE ENDS WITH THIS LINE------------